mfaiz6/digits-app/README.md

 # Digits Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built for the purpose of an

 ## Step 1